llewellyn-kevin/willow/README.md

 1. Is there a way to logically handle some of the more common requirements for tests?
 Like instead passing a date into a field when making a response, pass in a keyword like 'past' or 'future' so that it will only generate a date before or after 'now' respectively.
 This could help when testing to make sure only the proper models show up.
 2. Is there a way to support some kind of relationships? eg. including Laravel Models or Request Data Factories.
 3. Add the ability to specify the API in a YAML format a la something like smocker?
+4. Could you build a livewire trait that could be used as kind of a factory that grabs data from an external api